RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #245

+Updated things for balance.
+Removed the broken mutator zone for no weapon usage in the hub.
+Updated the teleporter system so you leave by the portal of the estate you left.
+And added a few experimental things to buy.

 ## #241, #242, #243, #244

 Finished up all the last details which included setting up the vending machines,